vivekuppal/transcribe/README.md

 ## Why Transcribe over ecoute ##
 - Use Most of the functionality for FREE
 - Choose between GPT 3.5, 4.0 or other models from OpenAI
+- Upto date with the latest OpenAI libraries, faster
 - Install without python dependencies
 - Speech to Text
     - Offline - FREE